This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Preserve spring rhubarb in a sweet soft-set jam for spooning over desserts or yogurt.
-Just three ingredients and very simple instructions.
+The recipe needs just three ingredients and includes very simple instructions.

 Spring rhubarb is the earliest homegrown treat but it only lasts a short while.
 After spring you’ll need to wait another year to taste it again so while the stems are red you should set about making red rhubarb jam.
 Especially sweet soft-set jam that can be spooned over pancakes, desserts, ice cream, and buttered bread.
 This recipe will make four small jars so if you’d like more, double (or triple!) the amounts.

 There’s a lot to be said for early spring rhubarb.
 It’s more tender, redder, and has a more delicate flavor than summer rhubarb.
 This is, even more, the case if you grow or buy ‘Forced’ rhubarb.
 It can set you back up to £1 per stem but it’s very easy to grow yourself — it’s just rhubarb that’s been grown in the dark.
 If you have a rhubarb plant in your garden, place an upended pot or bin over the plant in winter.
 Leave it there until early spring and then harvest the sweet red stalks as early as February.
 Take the covering off completely in April and don’t force the same plant two years in a row.